AEX Gold Inc. (AEX.V) (CVE:AEX) Shares Gap Up to $0.74

-The stock’s fifty day moving average price is C$0.76 and its two-hundred day moving average price is C$0.77.
-The company has a market cap of C$67.42 million and a P/E ratio of -7.84.

-AEX Gold Inc. (AEX.V) (CVE:AEX) last announced its quarterly earnings data on Thursday, November 19th.
+AEX Gold Inc. (AEX.V) (CVE:AEX) last released its earnings results on Thursday, November 19th.
 The company reported C($0.03) EPS for the quarter.

 AEX Gold Inc engages in the identification, acquisition, development, and exploration of gold properties in Greenland.
 It holds a 100% interest in the Nalunaq gold project covering an area of 22 square kilometers located in the Municipality of Kujalleq, Southern Greenland; and Vagar gold project covering an area of 292 square kilometers located in the Nanortalik gold belt.